I often say that a white paper writer should “think like a lawyer.”

 - Physically cut out each source and tape it to an index card.

 Then you can merrily shuffle your index cards until you get the perfect flow of ideas.
-You can even do that in a coffee shop or on the kitchen table.
+And you can do that in a coffee shop or on the kitchen table.

-Then when you come to write, you have your index cards for reference.
-But all your citations are already in Word, ready to paste into your white paper.
+Then when you come to write, you have your index cards for reference, with all your citations in Word, all set to paste into your white paper.

 Organizing research method #4: PowerPoint